TalanRecherche/LLM-opti/README.md

 # LLM-opti
-Assesing the use of LLM's for optimisation problems.
+Assessing the use of LLM's for optimisation problems.